AmineDjeghri/SUCAL/README.md

 ## Hosting:
 - Heroku
-- Cron-jobs.com for schedual pinging and 30min updates
+- cron-job.org for 30min schedual pinging

 #### credits:
 - Louis for the idea
-- Calendar vector created by freepik modified by me
+- The logo of the app was created by freepik and modified by me